rpf13/sportsshooting_react/README.md

 ![Matches active components](docs/images/feat_matches_attending_comment.png)

 If a user is logged in, he can click the attend icon to add himself to the list of attending shooters.
-If so, the icon will be transform to red and keep this color until the logged in user clicks again on it to unattend.
+If so, the icon will be transformed to red and keep this color until the logged in user clicks again on it to unattend.

-It is **important** to note, that also the user who added the match can attend *his own* match.
-This is a must have feature.
+It is **important** to note, that also **the user who added the match can attend *his own* match.** This is a must have feature.
 The count displays how many shooters are attending.
 Furthermore, he can click on the comments icon, which brings him to the match detail site, where he can see and add a comment.
 The count displays how many comments have been written.

 If a user is not logged in, he can see both components, however, he will not be able to attend a match.
 While trying to attend, a message will be displayed that only logged in users can use this feature.